Back to jobs

 Who We Are?

-We are Foundation Academies: Trenton, New Jersey’s largest and highest-ranking K-12 free public charter school serving more than 1,000 scholars across three schools on two campuses.
-Our mission is to ensure that all of our students secure the academic knowledge and skills to prepare them for the nation’s finest colleges, and to instill in them the core values of caring, respect, responsibility, and honesty.
+Foundation Academies is Trenton, New Jersey’s largest and highest-ranking K–12 free public charter school, serving more than 1,000 scholars across three schools on two campuses.
+Our mission is to ensure that all of our students secure the academic knowledge and skills to prepare them for the nation’s finest colleges — and to instill in them the core values of caring, respect, responsibility, and honesty.
 We admit students by lottery, irrespective of gender, race, household income, or academic ability.
-Our team of experienced and mission-driven urban educators values growth mindsets, lifelong learners, and individuals who believe that every child deserves an excellent education.
-We hold ourselves, our students, and our city to high standards because that’s what our families deserve.
+Our team of mission-driven educators holds high expectations for ourselves, our students, and our city because that’s what our families deserve.
+We are conveniently located a quick car ride to downtown Princeton, a 45-minute SEPTA ride to Philadelphia’s Center City, and an NJ Transit Express away from New York City.

-Equal Employment Opportunity Statement:
+Equal Employment Opportunity Statement

 Create a Job Alert